HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 “neutral” results using a tertiary metric M3.
 It applies two

-- Sublogic 3a: A one-time correction if the previous metric is “neutral” based on the HERA criteria.
-This handles cases where two methods are indistinguishable in the second metric while still respecting the initial ranking.
+- Sublogic 3a (Local Correction): A one-time correction for adjacent pairs if the previous metric (M2) is neutral.
+This handles cases where two methods are indistinguishable in the higher-priority criteria, allowing M3 to locally correct the initial order without triggering cascading chain reactions that could destabilize the global hierarchy.

-- Sublogic 3b: To resolve groups of remaining undecided methods, an iterative correction loop is applied if both M1 and M2 are “neutral”, iteratively using metric M3 until a final stable ranking is found.
+- Sublogic 3b (Indifference Resolution): To resolve clusters of remaining undecided methods, an iterative correction loop is applied to subsets where both M1 and M2 are “neutral,” utilizing metric M3 until a final stable order is found.

 Validation and Uncertainty